lfg-hq/lfg/README.md

 ## 🌟 Overview

 LFG is an open-source AI-powered product development platform that helps you build software.
 The goal is to help you at every stage of product development, from ideation to deployment, and fixing bugs.
+(Still a work in progress)